ZhenyingZhu/StudyNotes/SystemDesign.md

 - Base32 hashcode
 - Split an area into 32 pieces
 - If the prefixes of two hashcode are same, they are in the nearby location
+- Use binary search to find closest locations

 Query prefix: